jazzband/django-model-utils/docs/managers.rst

     Location.objects.public()
     Location.objects.within_boundary(geom=geom)
     Location.objects.within_boundary(geom=geom).public()

-Now you have a 'pass through manager' that can also take advantage of GeoDjango's spatial lookups.
-You can similarly add additonal functionality to any manager by composing that manager with InheritanceManagerMixin or QueryManagerMixin.
+Now you have a "pass through manager" that can also take advantage of GeoDjango's spatial lookups.
+You can similarly add additional functionality to any manager by composing that manager with ``InheritanceManagerMixin`` or ``QueryManagerMixin``.